Tech Preview

 Logging

-Stunnel supports eight log levels, from 0 (emergency) to 7 (debug) with 5 (notice) being the default.
+Stunnel supports eight log levels, from 0 (emergency) to 7 (debug) with 5 (notice) as the default.
 The log level can be configured via the environment variable STUNNEL_DEBUG using either the number or the log level name.
 For the supported logging levels, refer to the upstream documentation.

 Pitfalls